OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-ipcameras.md

 # openvidu-ipcameras
 <a href="https://github.com/OpenVidu/openvidu-tutorials/tree/master/openvidu-ipcameras" target="_blank"><i class="icon ion-social-github"> Check it on GitHub</i></a>

-A secure OpenVidu sample app with a Java backend.
+A secure OpenVidu application with a Java backend.
 It makes use of _openvidu-java-client_ to connect to OpenVidu Server.
 It serves a single HTML page (generated with [Thymeleaf](http://www.thymeleaf.org/)) where users can subscribe and see a collection of IP cameras.

 ## Understanding this tutorial